Autism and Anxiety: Strategies for Student Wellbeing

 Presenter – Dr. Helen Appleton

 Dr. Helen Appleton has a Bachelor’s Degree of Science majoring in Psychology and a Post Graduate Diploma in Social Psychology at Sydney University.
 After graduation, Helen became the Family and Student Support Therapist for Giant Steps Australia.
 In this role, she oversees psychological supports throughout the school, with a special interest in mental health concerns, complex support needs, extended family support, interagency training and liaising.
 She has created a school wide Siblings Support Program and is currently Director of the Rob Llewelyn-Jones Clinical Centre at Giant Steps.
-Helen is currently completing her PhD in ASD and Anxiety through Griffith University under Professor Jacqui Roberts.
+Helen is currently completing her PhD in Autism and Anxiety through Griffith University under Professor Jacqui Roberts.

 Presenter – Rachael Bowen

 For course enquiries or to be included on our mailing list please contact email@example.com